bkbilly/lnxlink/README.md

-# lnxlink
+# LNX Link
-It's a Linux service for integrating your system with an external application like Home Assistant using MQTT.
+LNX Link is a Linux service for integrating your system with an external application like Home Assistant using MQTT.
-LNX Link is inspired by [IOT Link](https://iotlink.gitlab.io/).
+It is inspired by [IOT Link](https://iotlink.gitlab.io/).

 # Features
  - **System control** Shutdown, Media, Notifications.